microsoft/terminal/doc/specs/#1595 - Suggestions UI/Tasks.md

 experience.
 Fig is more about providing additional metadata to the user as they're typing.
 They are [also working on workflows], so there's clearly quite a bit of ecosystem-wide demand for more discoverable command-line tooling.

-Consider also [VsCode Tasks].
-These are files which can be placed in the root of a workspace, and share common tasks between users of that workspace.
-They've got support for starting processes, with a set of args.
-These args can also be picked at runtime, and custom sets of arguments can be specified for individual arguments.

 We've had verbatim feedback that developers already attempt to record useful commandlines in various different ways - in OneNotes, in shell scripts, in